 The group started to move and almost instantly Xer’Thraxis broke his restraints to stand behind them.
 “That was your final mistake, mortals!”

-The dreadlord thrust a fel-blast unlike anything I had felt before.
+The dreadlord thrust a new blast of magic unlike anything I had experienced before.
 It hurtled toward the three heroes and I knew I couldn’t protect myself.
 The Light descended on Iliera, shielding her almost instantly, and then, to our surprise, a shield of Light protected me as well.

-The green blast washed over them and, as the Light retreated, Fynn collapsed beside them.
+The green blast washed over us and, as the Light retreated, Fynn collapsed beside us.
 It hit me like a bag of bricks.
 The young Fynn had protected me instead of using his powers to stay safe.

 My body erupted in flames as my power overflowed from the rage I felt.
-Arcane, frost, and fire magic swirled through my very being.
-I launched myself at Xer’Thraxis, coating my hands with icy spikes, slamming into the demon’s face with several good punches.
-The dreadlord, weakened by his powerful attack, fell to the ground in the assault.
+Raw aethereal magic swirled through my very being.
+I launched myself at Xer’Thraxis, coating my hands with icy spikes, slamming into the monster’s face with several good punches.
+The Yunai, weakened by his powerful attack, fell to the ground in the assault.
 I gave him no quarter, pressing my flaming hands to the demon’s skull and releasing all of the magical energy I could.

 Xer’Thraxis screamed, he growled, he roared.